RibbonCommunications/sbc_aws_cloudformation/supported/highavailabilityhfe/existing-stack/byol/HFEmanualSubnet.md

 To accomplish switchover times closer to 2 seconds Ribbon added an HA Front-End (HFE) to our AWS architecture solution to host the Elastic IP.

-## Pre-requisites for AWS CFN Install of SBC HA with HFE Instances
+## Pre-requisites for AWS CFN Install of SBC HA with HFE

 Prior to initiating a CFN-based install of an HA SBC instance with HFE perform the following: